awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/lambda-for-browser/README.md

-#  Creating a browser-based application that passes user selections to an AWS Lambda function
+# Create a web app that invokes a Lambda function

-You can create a browser-based application that passes user selections to an AWS Lambda function, and triggers the Lambda function.

-This tutorial shows you how to use the AWS SDK for JavaScript V3 API to invoke these AWS services:
+This tutorial shows you how to use the AWS SDK for JavaScript (V3) and the AWS Management Console to create and run a web application that inserts records into Amazon DynamoDB.

+**Services used**

+- Amazon Cognito
 - AWS Lambda
 - Amazon DynamoDB
+- AWS Identity and Access Management (IAM)

 **Cost to complete**: The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).